Dasylirion Zuccarini 1838

 Nolina aff.
 Durangensis Trelease 1911 (Durango Beargrass Tree)

 The large (10 in) caudex produces long, tapering grey-green leaves half an inch wide.
-With age, the plant forms a stout trunk.
+With age, this succulent plant forms a stout trunk.

 Native to the mountains of the Sierra Madre in the State of Durango, Eastern Mexico.
 Photographed in the Princess of Wales Conservatory, RBG Kew.